cybercollin/OpenCTI/README.md

 <h1>OpenCTI: Researching Malware and APT Groups</h1>

 <h2>Description</h2>
 While working as a SOC analyst, my manager requests me to spend some time researching a specific piece of malware and an advanced persistent threat group that our organization believes may pose a threat to our clients.
 OpenCTI is an open-sourced platform designed to provide organisations with the means to manage CTI through the storage, analysis, visualisation and presentation of threat campaigns, malware and IOCs.
-I shall use OpenCTI to answer several research inquiries:
+I shall use OpenCTI to answer several research inquiries:<br/>
-- What is the earliest date recorded related to the CaddyWiper malware?
+- What is the earliest date recorded related to the CaddyWiper malware?<br/>
-- Which attack technique is used by the malware for execution?
+- Which attack technique is used by the malware for execution?<br/>
-- How many malware relations are linked to this attack technique?
+- How many malware relations are linked to this attack technique?<br/>
-- Which three tools were used by this Attack Technique in 2016?
+- Which three tools were used by this Attack Technique in 2016?<br/>
-- Which country is the APT37 threat group associated with?
+- Which country is the APT37 threat group associated with?<br/>
-- Whihc attack techniques are used by this group for gaining initial access?
+- Whihc attack techniques are used by this group for gaining initial access?<br/>

 <br />